 Non-heterosexual men were an interesting conundrum.
 They were as likely as heterosexual men to think that the hearer would think it was funny, but the least likely to engage in intentional flatulence and the most likely to make sure that when they poop, they do so alone.

 Non-heterosexual women were also a conundrum.
 They were the least likely to think the hearer would laugh at a fart, but second only to heterosexual men in the practice of farting on purpose to get a reaction.

 This study is a great example of what social scientists call doing gender, modifying our behavior to conform to gendered expectations.
 Generally, women are expected to have better control of their body, to be more polite, and to avoid offending others.
 All of these things are consistent with being more discreet with farts and poops.

 The interesting data from non-heterosexual men and women may be explained by the conflation of sexual object choice and the performance of gender.
 It’s not universally this way, but in the U.S. today gay men are feminized and lesbians masculinized.
 This is a stereotype, but also gives non-heterosexual men and women some permission to deviate from gender rules.
 As one non-heterosexual man explained:

 Only around people that I’m regularly naked with would I be comfortable with them knowing what I was doing in the bathroom.
 I’m on the self-prescribed “pretty pill”—where you don’t fart, sweat, burp, or use the bathroom… I learned it from my diva friends.

-Similarly, some non-heterosexual women may feel a little less pressure to be as girly or girly all the time.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Similarly, some non-heterosexual women may feel a little less pressure to be as girly or girly all the time.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.